Swianka/router-map/README.md

 [![Build Status](https://travis-ci.org/comp-sa/router-map.svg?branch=master)](https://travis-ci.org/comp-sa/router-map)

-The program allows to create map with routers and connections between them.
+The program allows to create maps and diagrams with routers and connections between them.
 Uses data detected by the LLDP protocol, collected on each device.
 Information is taken via SNMP protocol.